merkhaiburch/recipe_protocols/recipes/desserts_other/Sticky_Toffee_Pudding.md

 - In a small bowl, whisk the flour with the baking powder, baking soda and salt.
 - In a medium bowl, using an electric mixer, beat the butter with the brown sugar at medium speed until light and fluffy.
 - Beat in the egg and vanilla, then beat in the date puree.
 - At low speed, beat in the dry ingredients.
 Spoon the batter into the ramekins and smooth the tops.
+Roughly 100 grams of mixture per ramekins is right.
 - Bake for 20 minutes, or until a toothpick inserted into the centers comes out clean; let cool slightly.